Wangxy97/WsUID-Net_code/README.md

 ```

 ## Train
-You need to modify the input and output paths in train.py depending on where your data set is stored on disk, then run the following code in the terminal:
+* You need to modify the input and output paths in train.py depending on where your data set is stored on disk, then run the following code in the terminal:

 ```
 python3 -m visdom.server -port=8007
 python train.py
 ```
 ## Test
+* You need to change ckpt_path in the test.py file, then run the following code in the terminal:
 ```
 python test.py
 ```